GeorgeWL/blackout-poetry/README.md

 - [ ] Option to edit?
 Feels out of the spirit of it
 - [ ] Option to filter "Random Text" by category/theme
 - [ ] Formatted Text instead of plain text
+- [ ] Select through highlight
+  - [ ] Figure out a UI for this
+  - [ ] Should be able to highlight to blackout the text
+  - [ ] Should now allow partial selections, rather than only full words

 # Development